The Boy, The Mother, and The Gifts: A Fable

 Day turned to night.

-Lonely, and needing something—anything—she wandered into his old toy room.
+Lonely, and needing something to do—anything—she wandered into his old toy room.

 Everything was still there: The Important Chopper.
-The racetrack.
+The racecar.
 The castle and the dragon.
 The telescope.

 All of them packed into bins, waiting in the dark.